Fernando Torres (Colombian footballer)

-Jonnier Fernando Torres Bazán (born 17 August 2004) is a Colombian professional footballer who plays as a midfielder for Spanish club Gimnàstic de Tarragona, on loan from Patriotas Boyacá.
+Jonnier Fernando Torres Bazán (born 17 August 2004) is a Colombian professional footballer who plays as a midfielder for Patriotas Boyacá.

 Career

 Born in Buenaventura, Torres played for Patriotas Boyacá as a youth, and made his first team – and Categoría Primera A – debut on 3 March 2024, coming on as a late substitute in a 3–0 away loss to Atlético Bucaramanga.
 He only featured in three further matches during the Apertura tournament, as his side suffered relegation at the end of the year.

 A regular starter during the 2025 Categoría Primera B, Torres scored his first goals on 17 March of that year, netting a brace in a 2–0 home win over Internacional FC de Palmira.
 On 23 July, he moved to Spanish Primera Federación side Gimnàstic de Tarragona on a trial period, and agreed to a one-year loan deal with the club eight days later.

+On 4 March 2026, Torres' loan was cut short after just four appearances overall.